QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 ---------------------------------

-Here's a function ``compute_reservation_wage`` that takes an instance of ``McCallModel`` and returns the reservation wage associated with a given model.
+Here's a function ``compute_reservation_wage`` that takes an instance of ``McCallModel`` and returns the associated reservation wage.

 It uses `np.searchsorted <https://docs.scipy.org/doc/numpy/reference/generated/numpy.searchsorted.html>`__ to obtain the first :math:`w` in the set of possible wages such that :math:`v(w) > h`.